liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 Asynchronous requests allow your app to continue processing without interruption, and is notified when its request to the SDK is returned.
 On the other hand, synchronous requests must wait for a response before the app can continue its processing.
-Android doesn't allow synchronous HTTP requests, like we demonstrated above, from the main UI thread.
+Android doesn't allow synchronous HTTP requests from the main UI thread.
 You can only make synchronous requests from different threads; for example, from within an [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html).

 Therefore, the other option is to make asynchronous HTTP requests if you don't